 There are more severe consequences as well, to do with your long term health.
 Your heart will struggle under the strain of exhaustion, your metabolism will slow down and you’ll be at higher risk of high blood pressure and developing cardiovascular disease.
 Not something any of us want.

 Though there haven’t been any cases of death definitely caused directly by lack of sleep in humans, in animals long term sleep deprivation has lead to their demise.
-Those with fatal familial insomnia, which I’ll move onto in a moment, have died but it’s unsure whether this is a direct result of sleep deprivation.
+Those with fatal familial insomnia, which I’ll move onto in a moment, have died, but it’s unclear whether this is a direct result of sleep deprivation.

 Considering these side effects can begin after just one sleepless night, the risks are definitely enough to put you off trying it for longer.
 The thrill of staying awake suddenly seems a lot less impressive!

 Is it possible to FORCE yourself to stay awake?

 For a night or two we can push ourselves to stay awake for whatever reason, maybe you’ve had a couple of wild nights in a row, or maybe you’ve got a deadline coming up and just cant afford to waste time in bed.
 But any more than that and it becomes incredibly difficult.

 Even after just one night of sleep deprivation there are notable effects on our immune system, and our ability to focus, as shown in this study.
 In fact, sleep deprivation doubles the likelihood of making errors and multiplies the lapses of attention threefold.

 You can force yourself to stay awake using caffeine or other stimulants, but this makes things like driving a car or operating machinery much more dangerous.
 It’s a risk that is often not worth taking.